 Follow these eight easy steps for a perfect beef tenderloin, every time:

-3. Use a heavy cast-iron skillet, and preheat so that it is very hot.
+Use a heavy cast iron skillet, and preheat so that it is very hot.

-4. Season well.
 I use Lawry’s Seasoned Salt and pepper.
-Pioneer Woman uses Lawry’s, Lemon Pepper and Peppercorns, but I’ve found the Lawry’s and pepper to be just enough.
-Be sure to generously season the meat – as explained in the Pioneer Woman’s tutorial, there is much more surface area to cover with this cut of meat as compared to seasoning individual steaks.
+Be sure to generously season the meat.
+The reason is that there is much more surface area to cover with this cut of meat as compared to seasoning individual steaks.

-8. Use a meat thermometer (I use this one) to cook the beef to about 140 degrees, then let it rest about 10 minutes.
+This is important – you don’t want to over cook the tenderloin!
+So, use a good meat thermometer (I use this one) to cook the beef to about 140 degrees, then let it rest about 10 minutes.